 7. Start Writing, Don't Stop Until You've Hit 1,000 Words

 What should you write?
 Anything.
 What is your inspiration?
 Whatever you want.
 In "Finding Forrester" the character played by Sean Connery asks his young student to take an existing piece of work as a starting point.
 The student transforms it into something unique.
 Start with a famous passage from a book, or the opening of a movie.
 But take it somewhere entirely different.
 When you hit 1,000 words, stop and read it.
 You may have just surprised yourself.

 8. Whose Line Is It Anyway?

-One of my favorite shows, ever, and my favorite round was always the "props" round.
-Drew Carey would hand out two seemingly useless objects and then the improve team would come up with ingenious uses for them.
+One of my favorite shows ever was the improv comedy program "Whose Line Is It Anyway," and my favorite round was always the "props" round.
+Drew Carey would hand out two seemingly useless objects and then the improv team would come up with ingenious uses for them.
 So try it for yourself.
 What's in your home or office right now that could have a dozen different uses?
 Write them down.
-Think big, think small, think around the problem.
+Think big, think small, and think around the problem.